Money (David Guetta song)

-"Money" is a house song performed by French DJ David Guetta, featuring vocals from singer Chris Willis and rapper Moné.
+"Money" is a house song performed by French DJ David Guetta, featuring vocals from American singer Chris Willis and American rapper Moné.
 The track was released as the lead single from Guetta's second studio album, Guetta Blaster on 9 April 2004.
 The single was not released in the United Kingdom.
 A music video for the track exists, but it does not feature Guetta, Willis or Mone.
 It features a tutorial on printing fake money.
 The single achieved its best success on the Belgian Singles Chart, peaking at number 12 there.